franklintiel/django-semantic-ui/README.md

 - 1.1.0: Logic updated to install / uninstall django-semantic-ui, new settings added.
 - 1.1.1: Bugs fixed related with the semantic files path.
 - 1.1.2: README.md updated
-- 1.2.0: New templatetags added to load the main javascripts, stylesheets and jquery_url
+- 1.2.0: New templatetags added to load the javascripts and stylesheets files
 - 1.2.1: Bugs fixed using the DSU_JQUERY_URL settings.
 - 1.2.2: README.md updated, New static method added to load the STATIC_URL from django project.
+- 1.2.3: README.md updated, bugs fixed to execute the command "python manage.py runserver" after installed.